and get an offer

 The statistics for this type of advertising campaign are as follows:

-As a result of the successful test run of two ad campaigns, our specialists decided to scale up: today Smart ad campaigns are launched on all offline shops of the client’s network.
+As a result of the successful test run of two ad campaigns, our specialists decided to scale up: today Smart ad campaigns are launched on all offline shops of the client's network.
+Results of the project in numbers (comparison of the first month of the project and data for the same period 2 years later):

 Conclusions